5argon/E7Unity/PrefabInstantiator/README.md

 3. Coded for Unity UI, the instantiated prefab `RectTransform` will fill the parent which this component is attached automatically.
 (You cannot use this without `RectTransform`)
 4. In the script you can keep the reference to the instantiator, then ask it about the actual object (e.g. `GetComponentOfInstantiated<T>`)
 5. You can also manually instantiate the game objects.
 Useful for `LayoutGroup` where you want to create multiple of that prefabs in the code. `Instantiate<T>` also conveniently return the component you want on that instantiated prefab.
 Check `preventAutoInstantiation` if you want to do this.
+6. A button to apply the instantiated prefab if you make changes.
+It apply the first one and correctly does not apply the outer prefab it resides in.
+(If you push Unity's Apply button, that is the case.)

 NEW!
 Now works with non-UI stuff.
 But you have to check UI checkbox if you want to use it with UI.

 ## Requirement

 - ButtonBool (It's in the other folder)
+- If you have `OdinInspector`, then `ButtonBool` is not required.

 ## Bugs